TYPES OF HOUSE EXTENSION

 Where sufficient space is provided, a single storey rear extension has enormous potential to change the very nature of your house.
 This type of rear house extension idea can include internal property alterations such as to open up your kitchen to your back garden and create an open-plan area that can be used as a combined kitchen, dining and living area.
 With this option, you will benefit from the size increase of your property.
 You will add a considerable amount of value to it.
 You can use this type of house extension to increase your rooms' space or use it to modify or reorganise the way you utilise the interior floor space.

 A well designed and constructed side extension will look and feel like a natural part of your home and not like a foreign body.

 A multi-storey extension can be built to any part of the existing building.

-This type of house extension will most probably require planning permission.
+The larger the scale of the extension, the higher the value.
+This type of house extension will require planning permission.

-Even if your existing structure has only a single-skin brickwork it could be possible to build over it by dig down through the garage floor and then install a new foundation and a new inner leaf.
+If your existing structure has single-skin brickwork, it will not be sufficient to build over it as the new brick and block work above will be twin-leaf.
+If your existing structure has single-skin brickwork, it is possible to build over it by digging down through the garage floor and installing a new foundation and a new inner leaf.
 Alternatively, you would need to install blockwork 'piers' in the garage and fix a steel beam over the top.

 - It could prove to be an expensive method to extend your property.

 - A building control permission will certainly be required.